andrewferrier/email2pdf/README.md

 specific setup steps, although I understand it can be made to work.
 You should be aware that currently there is an outstanding issue with I/O encodings with procmail that you may need to work around - see [issue #76](https://github.com/andrewferrier/email2pdf/issues/76) for more information.

+## Related Projects

+Harvinderpal Ghotra has refactored email2pdf into a [library](https://github.com/hghotra/eml2pdflib), which may be helpful if you need to embed email2pdf-like functionality in a Python program (although there is no specific effort to keep these two projects in sync).